apacheignite/documentation/sql/indexes.md

 The first one is an implementation based on skip list data structure and it's enabled by default.

 The second implementation is based on a modified version of an [AVL tree with fast cloning](https://ppl.stanford.edu/papers/ppopp207-bronson.pdf).
 This implementation is known as snapshotable one in Ignite and can be enabled with `CacheConfiguration.setSnapshotableIndex(...)` method.

+For off-heap mode, discussed below, Ignite provides only one indexing implementation which is a modified version of an [AVL tree with fast cloning](https://ppl.stanford.edu/papers/ppopp207-bronson.pdf).
 [block:api-header]
 {
   "type": "basic",